ooni/ooni.org/content/post/2024-job-opening-ooni-backend-developer/index.md

 ---
-title: "Job Opening: OONI Junior Backend Developer"
+title: "Job Opening: OONI Backend Developer"
-description: "The OONI team is looking for a junior backend developer to maintain and improve our backend infrastructure."
+description: "The OONI team is looking for a backend developer to maintain and improve our backend infrastructure."
 author: "Arturo Filastò"
-date: "2024-06-27"
+date: "2024-10-10"
 tags: ["ooni", "job-opening", "backend developer"]
 categories: ["blog"]
 ---